Machine Learning - Score

 - A predicted class or outcome, for classification models.

 You might have also heard the word score used to mean a weight or value assigned as a result of data analysis.
 However, in Machine Learning Studio (classic), scoring usually denotes the process of generating predicted values from new data.

 When you add one of these modules in your experiment, you must attach an already trained machine learning model, and some new data.
 When you run the experiment or the selected module, the scoring module ingests the new data, computes scores based on the model, and returns the scores in a table.

 The new data that you provide as input generally needs to have the same columns that were used to train the model, minus the label, or outcome column.

 Columns that are used solely as identifiers are usually excluded when training a model, and thus should be excluded when scoring as well.
 However, identifiers such as primary keys can easily be re-combined with the scoring dataset later, by using the Add Columns module.
 This module works without you having to specify a join key, as long as the dataset size has not changed.

 Before you perform scoring on your dataset, always check for missing values and nulls.
 When data used as input for scoring has missing values, the missing values are used as inputs.
 Because nulls are propagated, the result is usually a missing value.

 List of scoring modules

-Machine Learning Studio provides many different scoring modules.
+Machine Learning Studio (classic) provides many different scoring modules.
 You select one depending on the type of model you are using, or the type of scoring task you are performing:

 Apply Transformation: Applies a well-specified data transformation to a dataset.